arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

 ## 7.1 High-level Programming
 Advantages:
-* Higher productivity (less development time)
+* Higher productivity (less development time).
-* Portability across devices
+* Portability across devices.
-* Resulting code that is easier code to read and maintain
+* Resulting code that is easier code to read and maintain.
-* Allows reuse of code
+* Allows reuse of code.
-* Rapid prototyping of applications
+* Rapid prototyping of applications.

 Disadvantages:
-* Less optimized code
+* Less optimized code.
-* Additional translation time for source to machine code
+* Additional translation time for source to machine code.
-* Another level of abstraction to deal with
+* Another level of abstraction to deal with.

 ## 7.2 Low-level Programming
 Advantages:
-* More optimized code and memory efficient
+* More optimized code and memory efficient.
-* Less translation time for source to machine code
+* Less translation time for source to machine code.
-* Directly talk to hardware
+* Directly talk to hardware.

 Disadvantages:
-* Less portability from one device to another
+* Less portability from one device to another.
-* Resulting code is more difficult for others to read, reuse, and maintain
+* Resulting code is more difficult for others to read, reuse, and maintain.
-* Low productivity
+* Low productivity.

 ## 7.3 Comparison: High-level vs Low-level
 MCU register layer
-* Blinky example by poking registers
+* Blinky example by poking registers.

 Mbed API
-* Blinky example using Mbed API functions
+* Blinky example using Mbed API functions.

 <!-- MODULE 4 COMPARATION HIGH VS LOW LEVEL PROGRAMMING -->
 <figure>